 Observers may attend meetings of the MC with permission of the CA System Chair, however, final approval is at the discretion of the host organization(s) and CA System Chair.
 In general, the number of observers shall be limited to two per country, unless specially authorized by the CA System Chair and the host organization(s).
 The observers shall have no right to vote, and their right to speak shall be determined by the CA System Chair.

 Draft minutes of the meetings of the MC shall be circulated by the Executive Secretary to all Members of the CA System within one month of the meeting.

+7.4  Unless otherwise specified, documents to be considered by the MC shall be circulated according to the table below.

+7.5  Documents which have not been circulated in accordance with the below table, or any additional matter not on the agenda, may only be considered by the MC provided no voting member present raises objection.